Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,3186.400967,3198.158213.md

 ### Transcript

-> yeah we're based in Sweden we're in this little little town called Hebda in between the two big lakes it's still
+> yeah we're based in Sweden we're in this little little town called Hebda in between the two big lakes it's still pretty south let's do one of the bigger